Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

 JSON is text format but is easily translated into a JavaScript.
 Importing like this will convert the JSON data into an array of objects.

 What's in data?
-The example data is an array of
+The example data is an array of objects describing products.
+Each product has the following properties:

+- id
+- name
+- category
+- description
+- price
+- rating
+- units

 ## Challenges